Editor's note: This blog post was updated in January 2024 for accuracy and comprehensiveness.

 4. Why does my income in box 14 on my T4 seem low?

 You may have received two or more T4s.
-The amount shown in Box 14 in each T4 should be totalled and equal to your final December pay statement year-to-date earnings, plus the total of taxable benefits recorded in Box 40 of each T4.
-If this is not the case please contact your payroll team.
+The amount shown in Box 14 in each T4 should be totalled and equal to your final December pay statements year-to-date earnings, plus the total of taxable benefits recorded in Box 40 of each T4.
+If this is not the case please contact your payroll team or manager.

 5. What is the difference between a T4 and a T4A?